MontagnaLab/Innovative-Approaches-4-Invertebrate-Biodiversity-Monitoring/notebooks/notebook2.md

 ### 2.7.
 Final filtering

 As you can see in the barplot there are several non-invertebrate taxa, this is due to the use of primers that are not specific for invertebrates.
 Now let's filter the table to keep only the invertebrate taxa of our interest: nematodes, arthropods, tardigrads, annelids, rotifers, and flatworms.
+We can specify the taxa we want to keep using the `--p-include` parameter.
 ```bash
 qiime taxa filter-table \
   --i-table table.qza \